SlavovLab/decode/decode_analysis/README.md

 If you do want to re-run the full pipeline, you need to generate this input data **or** modify the R script [`map_peptides.R`](map_peptides.R), and the downstream analysis scripts to not use all data.
 Many analyses do not require all data.
-Using a freshly generated `saap_mapped.tsv` in downstream analyses (next step), you need to copy it from the processedData to the additionalData folder, overwriting the downloaded original, or adjust the path for this file in [raas_init.R](raas_init.R).
+To use a freshly generated `saap_mapped.tsv` in downstream analyses (next step), you need to copy it from the processedData to the additionalData folder, overwriting the downloaded original, or adjust the path for this file in [raas_init.R](raas_init.R).

 5. Run the bash script that analyses data and generates results plots